oscarfonts/besobs/README.md

 Note an users database will be created on ```DATA_DIR/users.db```.

-Create the `DATA_DIR/cartodb.json` file and put your CartoDB credentials (username and api key).
-Use `DATA_DIR/cartodb.sample.json` as model.
+Create the `DATA_DIR/config.json` file and put your CartoDB credentials and public base URL.
+Use `DATA_DIR/config.sample.json` as model.

 Run using node (we can optionally specify a different location for DATA_DIR):